Man of the Year (Schoolboy Q song)

-"Man of the Year" is a song by American hip hop recording artist Schoolboy Q. The song was released as the second official single from his major-label debut album Oxymoron, on November 23, 2013, by Top Dawg and Interscope Records.
+"Man of the Year" is a song by American hip hop recording artist Schoolboy Q. The song was released as the second official single from his major-label debut album Oxymoron, on November 23, 2013, by Top Dawg Entertainment (TDE) and Interscope Records.
 The song, produced by frequent collaborators Nez & Rio, first appeared on the soundtrack to the 2013 video game NBA Live 14.
 The song samples "Cherry", as performed by American electronic band Chromatics, from the 2013 compilation album After Dark 2.
 The song debuted at number 81 and later peaked at 62 on the US Billboard Hot 100.

 Background and release

 On May 13, 2013, the music video for Top Dawg label-mate Kendrick Lamar's single "Bitch, Don't Kill My Vibe", was released.
 Later that day, the director's cut of the video was released, which included a bonus clip featuring a snippet of a new song by Schoolboy Q. Shortly after the video was released, American production duo Nez & Rio, who previously contributed production on Schoolboy Q's 2012 project Habits & Contradictions, revealed on Twitter that they had also produced the song at the end of the video.
 Also in May, Schoolboy Q tweeted: "Nez & rio all ova #OXYMORON" On November 5, 2013, it was revealed Schoolboy Q would appear on the soundtrack to the 2013 video game NBA Live 14.

 "Man of the Year" was released as a single via digital distribution on November 23, 2013.
 On January 28, 2014, "Man of the Year" was serviced to rhythmic contemporary radio in the United States.